isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 <p><em>Agnes Teo, a CRC of 17 years</em>
 </p>
 <p>She has led numerous clinical trials and introduced medtech innovations
-into clinical practice, such as <a href="https://www.straitstimes.com/singapore/kkh-taps-ai-to-better-deliver-spinal-anaesthesia-to-women-giving-birth-via-caesarean-section" rel="noopener noreferrer nofollow" target="_blank">the world’s first artificial intelligence-powered ultrasound guided automated spinal landmark identification system, uSINE<sup>®</sup></a>.</p>
+into clinical practice, such as the world’s first artificial intelligence-powered ultrasound guided automated spinal landmark identification system, <a href="https://www.straitstimes.com/singapore/kkh-taps-ai-to-better-deliver-spinal-anaesthesia-to-women-giving-birth-via-caesarean-section" rel="noopener noreferrer nofollow" target="_blank">uSINE<sup>®</sup></a>.</p>
 <p>Spinal anaesthesia is widely used for pain relief for women in labour.
 However, identifying the precise site for needle insertion is a manual process, and higher accuracy is required.
 To minimise pain and complications